bhagywantanjali/SDLC-life-cycle/README.md

 Why SDLC?

-1.Offers a basis for project planning, scheduling, and estimating 2.Provides a framework for a standard set of activities and deliverables.
+1.Offers a basis for project planning, scheduling, and estimating

+2.Provides a framework for a standard set of activities and deliverables.

-3.It is a mechanism for project tracking and control Increases visibility of project planning to all involved stakeholders Increase development speed
+3.It is a mechanism for project tracking and control

+Increases visibility of project planning to all involved stakeholders

+Increase development speed

 Improved client relations

 # How does the SDLC work?
+SDLC Phases............

 # 1. Planning

 The first phase of the SDLC process is planning.

-During this phase, the development team works closely with stakeholders to identify the goals of the software application, the scope of the project, and any risks that may affect the project’s success.
+During this phase, the development team works closely with stakeholders to identify the goals of the software application,

+the scope of the project, and any risks that may affect the project’s success.
 Additionally, the team outlines the project budget, timelines, and any other factors that may impact the project.